 Before you gift an electrical product, please speak to the ward or the patient’s social worker to see if the item is permissible.

-The Hospital Security Committee maintains a list of approved games consoles.
-Patients can own and access a games console but there is a limited list of what console & MP3 players they can own.
-Consoles cannot be Internet / Wi-Fi enabled or have a hard drive or a SD storage card.
+The Hospital Security Committee approves and maintains a list of approved games consoles.
+Patients are allowed to own and access a games console but there is a limited list of what console & MP3 players they can own.

 Each patient is individually risk assessed and the type of items that they can keep in their rooms will differ.
 What isn’t kept in their bedroom will either be kept in their personal locker on the ward or in storage.